RuntimeTerror001/Guidewire_Debug-Devils_2026/README.md

 As a result, Rahul may lose a significant portion of his weekly income.

-GigSentinel AI protects Rahul by providing **weekly income protection insurance**.
+**GigClaimSafe** protects Rahul by providing **weekly income protection insurance**.
 If a disruption occurs in his delivery zone, the platform automatically detects the event and triggers compensation for lost income.

 ---

-# Application Workflow
+## ⚙️ Application Workflow

 The platform follows a **parametric insurance workflow**, where payouts are triggered automatically when predefined disruption conditions occur.